 Arrival and welcome in Bucharest

-You cycle at the foot of the Fagaras mountains over Bucium river.
-You will step by the original village of Lisa where a 100 years old machine, tailoring thick woolen blanket is still working; then passing by Sambata de Sus with its impressive Brancovenesc monastery from 1696.
+Day 3: You cycle at the foot of the Fagaras mountains over Bucium river.
+You will step by the original village of Lisa where a 100 years old machine, tailoring thick woollen blanket is still working; then passing by Sambata de Sus with its impressive Brancovenesc monastery from 1696.
 After that the trip goes further over Dragus (etnographic museum).